IU5HKU/SSTV_BEACON_PD120/README.md

 # 📡 ESP32-CAM SSTV PD120 Beacon (IU5HKU)

 This repository contains the source code for an **ESP32-CAM based Slow-Scan Television (SSTV) Beacon** designed to periodically capture an image, encode it using the **PD120 mode**, and transmit the resulting audio signal over a connected radio.
+The PD120 encoder is taken from a project of "tysonpower" that you can reach at this link https://github.com/Tysonpower/SSTV-and-Beyond

 The system utilizes the ESP32's **Deep Sleep** functionality to significantly reduce power consumption between transmissions, making it ideal for battery-powered or remote beacon applications.